On the Potential of Microtubules for Scalable Quantum Computation: Acknowledgments

 \section{Acknowledgments}

 The work of N.E.M. is supported in part by the UK Science and Technology Facilities research Council (STFC) under the research grant ST/X000753/1.
 NEM also acknowledges participation in the COST Association Actions CA21136 ``Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)” and CA23130 ``Bridging high and low energies in search of quantum gravity (BridgeQG)".
-AM wishes to acknowledge the support received from www.RealNose.ai and the intellectual boost received from participants of the www.Osmocosm.Org MIT conferences and the MIT IAP class ``Making Sense of Scent".
+AM wishes to acknowledge the support received from www.RealNose.ai and the intellectual boost received from participants of the www.OsmoCosm.org MIT conferences and the MIT IAP class ``Making Sense of Scent".
+DVN would like to thank his family Olga and Odysseas for encouragement and patience and the Digital Health Literacy \& Policy Hub Foundation (digitalhealth-hub.com) for support.